w8fyz/Winveer-App/README.md

 # Winveer-App
-A fanmade android application for the website Winveer (https://winveer.com)
+A simple fanmade android application for the website Winveer (https://winveer.com)